What is the European Stability Mechanism?

-But what exactly is the European Stability Mechanism (ESM) and how will it work?
+But what exactly is the ESM and how does it work?

 What is the ESM?